 - 1. MEMBER PURPOSE (a.k.a., job purpose) State the purpose of the member's participation on the team/ group: - A. The working group member's purpose is to develop a societal specification standard using language and object visualization.
-Accessing information and resolving decisions about the societal standard. - B. The primary function of a working group member is to make sure articles (and all content therein) meet requirements. - 2.
+Accessing information and resolving decisions about the societal standard. - The primary function of a working group member is to make sure articles (and all content therein) meet requirements. - 2.
 MEMBER ROLE OBJECTIVE (a.k.a., tasking goal, position objective) State the primary objective of the team member: - A. To complete project working group objectives by means of design and development of a set of societal standards that may be used for the conception and operation of society. - 3.
-ACCOUNTABILITIES (a.k.a., duties) State the taskable items that the member is accountable and responsible for: - A. High-level objectives (high-level goals): - 1.
-Organizing. - i.
-Organising information in the societal standards. - ii.
-Organizing information to be included in the societal standard. - 2.
-Developing. - i.
-Integrate, update, and create articles. - ii.
-Identify gaps and issues in the societal standard and its articles. - 3.
-Controlling: - iii.
-Record-keeping. - iv.
-Monitoring progress. - v.
-Reporting project progress. - vi.
-Tracing project-related data. - vii.
-Controlling documentation (documentation control). - 4.
-Meeting - i.
-Meet with coordinators and deliver work. - B. Objectives (goals): - 1.
-Develop an improved societal system standard. - 2.
-Model the real world.
+ACCOUNTABILITIES (a.k.a., duties) State the taskable items that the member is accountable and responsible for:

+- 1. Organizing.

+- i.
+Organising information in the societal standards.

+- Organizing information to be included in the societal standard.

+- · Developing.

+- ii.
+Integrate, update, and create articles.

+- Identify gaps and issues in the societal standard and its articles.

+- Controlling:

+- Record-keeping.

+- Monitoring progress.

+- · Reporting project progress.

+- Tracing project-related data.

+- Controlling documentation (documentation control).

+- Meeting

+- iii.
+Meet with coordinators and deliver work.

+- · Objectives (goals):

+- 2. Develop an improved societal system standard.

+- Model the real world.

-3. Develop systems that account for the real world and produce improved human fulfillment.
+- Develop systems that account for the real world and produce improved human fulfillment.

-C. Tasks (actions/activities):
+- Tasks (actions/activities):

-- 1. Article coordination tasks.
+- 3. Article coordination tasks.

-- 2. Article planning tasks.
+- 4. Article planning tasks.

-- 3. Article development tasks.
+- 5. Article development tasks.

-- 4. Model development tasks
+- 6. Model development tasks

-- 5. Article evaluation.
+- 7. Article evaluation.

-- D. Conditions (value conditions that qualify decisions; DOES NOT CHANGE):
+- Conditions (value conditions that qualify decisions; DOES NOT CHANGE):

-- 1. Transparency.
+- 8. Transparency.

-- 2. Accountability.
+- 9. Accountability.

-- 3. Protocol (and safety).
+- 10. Protocol (and safety).

-- 4. Follow the value system as specified in the Societal System standard.
+- 11. Follow the value system as specified in the Societal System standard.

 - 4. QUALIFICATIONS (a.k.a., knowledge and skills) State the qualifications that the member must have to complete the work required by the working group:

-- A global working group team member must have an understanding (and thus, have read) the societal system standard of the working group they are a part.
+- 1. A global working group team member must have an understanding (and thus, have read) the societal system standard of the working group they are a part.
 A working group member will likely contribute significantly to the project.
-Sub-societal working group members simply need to be familiar with the topic of their working group. - 2.
-Understand project contribution procedures.
+Sub-societal working group members simply need to be familiar with the topic of their working group. - Understand project contribution procedures.